On the system CL12 of computability logic

-\begin{definition} Let $U$ be a universe.
-A {\bf game on $U$} is a function $A$ from $U$-valuations to constant games.
-We write $e[A]$ (rather than $A(e)$) to denote the constant game returned by $A$ on valuation $e$.
+\begin{defi} Let $U$ be a universe.
+A {\bf game on $U$} is a (total) function $A$ from $U$-valuations to constant games.
+For a valuation $e$, we write $e[A]$ rather than $A(e)$ to denote the value of $A$ at $e$.
 Such a constant game $e[A]$ is said to be an {\bf instance} of $A$.
-For readability, we usually write $\legal{A}{e}$ and $\win{A}{e}$ instead of $\legal{e[A]}{}$ and $\win{e[A]}{}$. \end{definition}
+For readability, we usually write $\legal{A}{e}$ and $\win{A}{e}$ instead of $\legal{e[A]}{}$ and $\win{e[A]}{}$. \end{defi}

-Just as this is the case with propositions versus predicates, constant games in the sense of Definition \ref{game} will be thought of as special, constant cases of games in the sense of Definition \ref{ngame}.
-In particular, each constant game $A'$ is the game $A$ such that, for every valuation $e$, $e[A]= A' $.
-From now on we will no longer distinguish between such $A$ and $A' $, so that, if $A$ is a constant game, it is its own instance, with $A= e[A]$ for every $e$.
+Just as it is the case with propositions versus predicates, constant games in the sense of Definition \ref{game} will be thought of as special, constant cases of games in the sense of Definition \ref{ngame}.
+Namely, in the context of a given universe $U$, each constant game $A'$ is the game $A$ (on $U$) such that, for every valuation $e$, $e[A]= A' $.
+From now on we will no longer distinguish between such $A$ and $A' $, so that, if $A$ is a constant game, it is its own instance, with $A= e[A]$ for every valuation $e$.